Landowner Maps for Bradford County

 The draftsmen at the Pennsylvania Land Office used the Warrant and Patent Registers to create the Warrantee Maps.
 They searched each county and parent county, then each alphabetical section chronologically, in the set of 67 county Warrant Registers plus 3 pre-1733 ledgers called First Landowners of PA: Colonial and State Warrant Registers in the PA Archives, Harrisburg, 1682-ca 1940 ($35) saved to their computers.
 (Free images are also posted on the Pennsylvania State Archives website where each page of each county’s ledger is a separate pdf file).
 The Pennsylvania State Archives has posted the free online surveys (check both front and back sides) and you can order copies of the original documents from the Pennsylvania State Archives in Harrisburg using their order form.
 The draftsmen also searched Pennsylvania’s index to Patent Registers ($35).
 Within an index covering the relevant years, the names are grouped alphabetically by the first letter of the patentee’s surname, then grouped by volume number of Patent Book, and finally arranged chronologically by date of patent.
 Thus, the entire alphabetical section must be searched (which may be as little as one page to as many as 50) so as not to miss anyone.

-Most of what is now Bradford County was disputed between Pennsylvania and Connecticut before 1808 (or 1827, depending on the source).
+Most of what is now Bradford County was disputed between Pennsylvania and Connecticut until 1799 when Connecticut relenquished all claims to the Wyoming Valley.
 To learn about the Pennsylvania Land Acquisition process that England set up to distribute colonial land (which basically continues today), as well as the boundary disputes (between Pennsylvania and Maryland, Pennsylvania and Virginia, and Pennsylvania and Connecticut), Revolutionary War Donation and Depreciation land, and land opened through treaties with Indians, see our Land Acquisition page.

 Please note that these land transfers predate the deed books located in each county because they deal with the first transfer of land to private individuals at the state level.
 Once the land passed into the hands of a private owner, any subsequent transfer of the land was recorded as deeds in the county courthouse as it existed at that time.